Our Privacy Statement

 In some cases St Pat’s may decline access to information as outlined in The Australian Privacy Principles.
 In these cases St Pat’s must provide the individual with a written notice that sets out the reasons for the refusal and the complaint mechanisms available to the individual.

 How you can complain about a breach of the Australian Privacy Principles

 We are committed to protecting your privacy and upholding the Australian Privacy Principles.
-If you believe we have breached the Australian Privacy Principles, please contact us with your concerns, using the contact details below.
+If you believe we have breached your privacy please contact us with your concerns, using the contact details below.

-We take all complaints very seriously and we will endeavour to respond to your complaint and address your concerns as soon as possible.
+We take all complaints very seriously and we will respond to your complaint and address your concerns as soon as possible.

 How you can provide feedback or comments on this policy